wangyi-fudan/wyhash/manuscript.md

 Despite the richness of hash function and PRNGs, we are still on the way to our ultimate aesthetic goals: fastest and simplest under the premise of soildity and portability.
 Speed, especially for short keys is of high priority for a valid hash functions in hash table applications.
 Speed is also of highest priority for a valid PRNG.
 Simplisity is of great aesthetic values.
 Simplisity not only imples speed but also transparency and mathematics.
 Security is a secondary goal as 64-bit hash function and PRNGs are fundamentally weak against brute force attacks.

 With the above goals in mind and heart, we feel lucky to announce a new hash function named as wyhash and a new PRNG named as wyrand. wyhash and wyrand are solid, portable, fastest and simplest.
+They are 64 bit functions (however, we only claim 32-bit randomness of wyrand) and are portable on little endian machines and work best on 64-bit machines.
 They are not designed to be cryptographically secure but still have a little security considerations without sacrifying speeed and simplisity.

 ----------------------------------------